List of Marvel Cinematic Universe teams and organizations: Dora Milaje

 The Maasai people of Kenya inspired about 80% of the design of the Dora Milaje.

 The Dora Milaje, also known simply as the Dora, are an elite organization of female bodyguards and Wakanda's special forces.
 The current general is Ayo.
 Florence Kasumba portrays Ayo, a member of the Dora Milaje, in Captain America: Civil War, as a guard of T'Challa.
-They next appear in Black Panther.
-Florence Kasumba reprises her role, Danai Gurira portrays Okoye, and Sydelle Noel portrays Xoliswa while the unnamed Dora Milaje are portrayed by Marija Abney, Janeshia Adams-Ginyard, Maria Hippolyte, Marie Mouroum, Jénel Stevens, Zola Williams, Christine Hollingsworth, and Shaunette Renée Wilson.
+They next appear in Black Panther; Florence Kasumba reprises her role, Danai Gurira portrays Okoye, and Sydelle Noel portrays Xoliswa, while the unnamed Dora Milaje are portrayed by Marija Abney, Janeshia Adams-Ginyard, Maria Hippolyte, Marie Mouroum, Jénel Stevens, Zola Williams, Christine Hollingsworth, and Shaunette Renée Wilson.
 After Killmonger takes over Wakanda and seemingly kills T'Challa, the Dora Milaje reluctantly stand by him as they must remain loyal to the throne.
 After T'Challa returns, the Dora Milaje fight Killmonger, though Xoliswa is killed in the process.

-In 2018, the Dora Milaje join the Avengers in defending Wakanda from Thanos's forces., whilst they fight Thanos's forces again in 2023.
+In 2018, the Dora Milaje join the Avengers in defending Wakanda from Thanos's forces, whilst they fight Thanos's forces again in 2023.
 In 2024, after Bucky Barnes breaks Helmut Zemo out of prison, the Dora Milaje pursue the latter, and eventually capture him before sending him to the Raft.
 Ayo advises Barnes not to return to Wakanda for some time, though he is able to ask them to create a suit for Sam Wilson.

-As of 2025, the group has appeared in seven projects: the films Captain America: Civil War (2016), Black Panther (2018), Avengers: Infinity War, Avengers: Endgame, and Black Panther: Wakanda Forever (2022); and the Disney+ series The Falcon and the Winter Soldier (2021), What If...?, and Eyes of Wakanda (2025).
+As of 2026, the group has appeared in seven projects: the films Captain America: Civil War (2016), Black Panther (2018), Avengers: Infinity War, Avengers: Endgame, and Black Panther: Wakanda Forever (2022); and the Disney+ series The Falcon and the Winter Soldier (2021), What If...?, and Eyes of Wakanda (2025).

 Fantastic Four

 The Fantastic Four is a world-famous team of four superheroes on Earth-828, consisting of Reed Richards / Mister Fantastic, Sue Storm / Invisible Woman, Johnny Storm / Human Torch and Ben Grimm / The Thing.
-The team was originally a group of four astronauts who ventured into outer space and were exposed to Cosmic Radiation, granting them superpowers.
+The team was originally a group of four astronauts who ventured into outer space and were exposed to cosmic rays, granting them superpowers.

-As of 2025, the group has appeared in one project: the film The Fantastic Four: First Steps (2025).
+As of 2026, the group has appeared in three projects: the one-shot comics Fantastic Four: First Steps (2025) and Fantastic Four: First Foes (2026); and the film The Fantastic Four: First Steps (2025).
 They will return in the films Avengers: Doomsday (2026) and Avengers: Secret Wars (2027).

+Freedom Fighters

+The Freedom Fighters is a rebel group against Kang the Conqueror's oppression of the communities in the Quantum Realm.

+As of 2026, the group has appeared in one project: the film Ant-Man and the Wasp: Quantumania (2023).